Frequently Asked Questions

 The only costs are a non-refundable $100.00 registration fee paid at the start of pre-apprenticeship, and purchase of an apprentice union card and payment of monthly union dues if accepted for the apprenticeship program.

-The union card is not purchased until at least five weeks of training are completed, and costs $100.00.
+The union card is not purchased until at least three weeks of training are completed, and costs $100.00.
 Your first three months of union dues must also be paid at the time you buy your card.
 Union dues are approximately $25.00 per month.

 Apprentice (and journeyperson) members of Local 513 must pay monthly dues for as long as they are members of the local.
 The monthly dues rate is the same for apprentices and journeypersons.
 Supplemental dues of 2-1/2 percent of gross wages are also payable by all apprentices and journeypersons, and are usually deducted from your paycheck along with the withholding taxes.